This is an example. Please note that the most current and official curriculum information is found in our Course Catalog.

 - BITH 565 Christian Theology (4 hours) TSR

 - OAL Final Project (CFM 692 Creative Project or CFM 698 Thesis/Applied Thesis) (2 hours)

 Students also complete 8 credit hours of approved elective courses.

 The elective options allow students to specialize in an area related to their context and calling in formational ministry.
 Students choose from one the specializations below or develop their own by selecting from available and accessible courses in the Wheaton College Graduate School or at another college for approval.

 Courses are offered in a hybrid format with collaborative work done online, and 1-2 week intensive sessions at HoneyRock as a residential student or other partner learning sites as a flexible learning student.

 The following links present a progression that allows completion of the MA in Outdoor and Adventure Leadership in two years.
-For those pursuing their degree in the Flexible learning format part-time, the courses below will be available each Fall and Spring semesters.
+For those pursuing their degree in the Flexible learning format part-time, the courses in the link OAL Flexible Learning Course Sequence will be available each Fall and Spring semesters.
 Students will propose their course progression, including elective choices for approval as part of their candidacy application before completion of the first 12 hours of credit.